 Understanding of Regulatory Compliance Requirements

 Another tenet of running a successful medical practice is understanding and implementing various legal regulations and compliance requirements.

 It is your responsibility to understand state-level laws, federal guidelines, and other regulatory details that will impact how you run your business.
 This includes everything from environmental safety protocols in clinics to HIPAA rules for data privacy in electronic health records (EHRs).
-With this knowledge, you can ensure that all patient care meets the highest standards required by law.
+Make sure you invest in HIPAA compliance training for every employee, even if they have prior experience in the medical field.
+With a robust knowledge management system in place, you can ensure that all patient care meets the highest standards required by law.